Mary Jo

 Mary Jo has been at the STM since 2013.
 She was Professor of Moral Theology at Barry University, Miami Shores, FL (1993-2013), and adjunct instructor at Fordham University, Providence College, and the University of Rhode Island.
 She was formed by both religious and secular education systems: the Dominican Sisters of Newburgh, NY, who ran St. Mary School, and John F. Kennedy P.H.S. in Paterson, NJ.
 Her personal and professional life have been marked —happily she adds—by the Jesuits, Dominicans, and Benedictines (whose monks welcomed her into their daily life at the Abbaye du Mont Cesar/Abdij Keizersberg, Leuven, Belgium).

-She is the Series Editor of Content and Context in Theological Ethics, published by Palgrave Macmillan; Coordinator of and Contributor to the North American Forum of The First (newsletter of the Catholic Theological Ethicists in the World Church); past Co-Editor of the Journal of the Society of Christian Ethics; and guest editor of the Journal of Religion, Disability and Health; and guest editor of the Journal of Moral Theology.
+She is the Series Editor of Content and Context in Theological Ethics, published by Palgrave Macmillan; past Coordinator and Contributor to the The First (newsletter of the Catholic Theological Ethicists in the World Church); past Co-Editor of the Journal of the Society of Christian Ethics; guest editor of the Journal of Religion, Disability and Health of the Journal of Moral Theology.
+And she serves on the American Academy of Religion Committee on the Status of People with Disabilities in the Profession

 "Catholic Women Preach is one of the more inspiring collection of homilies available today.
 Based on the deep spirituality and insights of the various women authors, the homilies are solidly based on the scriptures and offer refreshing and engaging insights for homilists and listeners.
 The feminine perspective has long been absent in the preached word, and its inclusion in this work offers a long overdue and pastorally necessary resource for the liturgical life of the Church." - Catholic Media Association